l-huisman/Machine-Learning/README.md

 ## Notes

+### To train the linear regression model, you will need to uncomment the for loop to do this remove the triple quotes from the following lines

+* `Line 26`
+* `Line 47`

+**Note:** This will loop 1000 times so it will take a while to train the model

+**Note:** Remember to comment them again after training the model or it will loop 1000 times every time you run the file

-Before you can run the knn and svm projects, you will need to add the following text to the top of the file:
+### Before you can run the knn and svm projects, you will need to add the following text to the top of the file

 * `Header`: buying,maint,door,persons,lug_boot,safety,class